 Graduate School Training

-Additionaly, the Graduate School at the University of Notre Dame offers a three-hour ethics workshop requirement for graduation (Ph.D. only) in addition to the eight-hour RCR requirement.
+The Graduate School at the University of Notre Dame offers a three-hour ethics workshop requirement for graduation (Ph.D. only).
 The sessions focus on different aspects of the responsibilities and ethics in the conduct of research, such as recognizing and approaching ethical problems, mentoring, conflicts of interest and commitment, avoiding plagiarism, intellectual property, research misconduct, human subject research, and animal research and lab safety.

 Need More Information?

-For questions on responsible conduct please contact the Associate Vice President with responsibility for Research Compliance or email email@example.com.
+For questions on responsible conduct, please email email@example.com.